Veeva AI Agents: Agentic AI for the Life Sciences Industry

 -

 Risks and Governance: Alongside benefits, challenges persist.
-Data quality and governance are critical – surveys find that poor data is the top barrier to AI in pharma ([9] www.technologynetworks.com).
+Data quality and governance are critical – surveys find that poor data is the top barrier to AI in pharma ([10]).
 Ensuring compliance with healthcare regulations (HIPAA, EU AI Act, etc.) is non-negotiable.
-Veeva stresses data security: agents run in the customer’s Vault with secure model deployment, and do not send proprietary data to external service providers ([24] www.reuters.com) ([11] www.axios.com).
-This is consistent with industry best practices (e.g. the FDA’s Elsa tool is likewise confined to GovCloud without using external training data ([25] www.reuters.com)).
-Oversight mechanisms (audit logs, human-in-the-loop, explainable AI) will be required, as life sciences companies often lag in formal AI risk frameworks ([8] www.axios.com).
+The EU AI Act’s provisions for general-purpose AI models took effect in August 2025, while full high-risk AI system requirements (including medical AI) will apply from August 2026 ([27]).
+Veeva stresses data security: agents run in the customer’s Vault with secure model deployment, and do not send proprietary data to external service providers ([28]) ([12]).
+This is consistent with industry best practices (e.g. the FDA’s Elsa tool is likewise confined to GovCloud without using external training data ([29])).
+Oversight mechanisms (audit logs, human-in-the-loop, explainable AI) will be required, as life sciences companies often lag in formal AI risk frameworks ([9]).

 -

 Competitive Landscape: Large enterprise software vendors are also racing to enable “agentic AI.”
-For example, Salesforce recently launched Agentforce 360 (with GPT-5 and Anthropic’s Claude) to help customers build AI agents across business functions ([26] www.reuters.com), and IBM/Workday/Oracle are investing heavily in AI platforms and cloud infrastructure ([26] www.reuters.com) ([27] www.techradar.com).
+Salesforce launched Agentforce 360 (with GPT-5 and Anthropic’s Claude) to help customers build AI agents across business functions ([30]), and IBM/Workday/Oracle are investing heavily in AI platforms and cloud infrastructure ([30]) ([31]).
 What differentiates Veeva is its exclusive focus on life sciences.
 While general-purpose agents can automate many tasks, Veeva’s agents are pre-trained and configured for the specific data structures, terminology, and compliance requirements of pharma/biotech.
 This “deep application” approach positions Veeva to capture value within its niche, complementing rather than competing directly with broad AI platforms.
+Veeva’s momentum is validated by major customer wins: Roche expanded its partnership to adopt Vault CRM with agentic AI in November 2025 ([19]), followed by Novo Nordisk’s International Operations committing to Vault CRM in January 2026 ([20]).

 -

-Future Outlook: The introduction of Veeva AI Agents sets the stage for even more ambitious automation.
+Future Outlook: With the first agents now live and early adopters reporting positive results, the stage is set for even more ambitious automation.
+Safety and Quality agents are on track for April 2026, followed by Clinical, Regulatory, and Medical agents in August 2026, and Clinical Data agents in December 2026.
 Over time, the agents could evolve to coordinate with each other (a so-called “super agent”) or interface with external data sources (via the Model Context Protocol standard).
 Broader industry trends (pharma consortiums for AI, increasing regulatory acceptance of AI tools) indicate growing momentum.
 However, success will depend on continuous improvement of models, robust change management, and clear ROI.
 If broadly adopted, Veeva AI Agents could significantly transform workflows from clinical trials to commercial launch, potentially leading to faster drug development and improved patient access.

-In summary, Veeva’s introduction of AI Agents in October 2025 represents a watershed moment in life sciences technology.
+In summary, Veeva’s introduction of AI Agents – announced in October 2025 and launched in December 2025 – represents a watershed moment in life sciences technology.
 It combines the latest in generative AI with the deep domain expertise of Veeva’s platform.
-By providing secure, compliant, and customizable AI assistants across all key functions, Veeva aims to boost productivity and accelerate innovation in pharma and biotech.
+By providing secure, compliant, and customizable AI assistants across all key functions, Veeva is actively boosting productivity and accelerating innovation in pharma and biotech.
 This report will elaborate on these points in detail, with evidence-based analysis and examples to guide industry stakeholders in understanding the significance of Veeva AI Agents.

 Introduction and Background